14 Jun Norwegian Forest Cat

 My chest is broad and stocky, highlighting my thickset physique and my legs are brawny, which gives me the ability to burst into quick runs and clamber up high spots without a fuss.

-And whereas my body looks like something straight out of the forest, my gentle face flaunts smooth, contoured features that lend me a soft, welcoming appearance.
+And whereas my body looks like something straight out of the forest, my gentle face flaunts smooth, contoured features that lend me a soft,

 Big, fluffy, and muscular but with the disposition of a bunny rabbit, I’ve been dubbed a gentle giant more times than I can remember.
 Sure, I might be bigger and buffer than other cat breeds but I’d never think to use my size to intimidate or overpower.